 The Good

-Micro-Contrast – Compared to the current lineup of S lenses, this 40mm has a lot more punch and micro-contrast, this makes the images feel like they have better color and tonal rendering.
-Should be obvious in these samples below if you’re coming from a 50mm f1.8 S.
+Micro-Contrast – Compared to the current lineup of S lenses, this 40mm has a lot more punch and tonal detail, making the images feel like they have better color and contrast.

 Focus Breathing – Like with so many Nikon prime lenses, the 40mm f2 focus of breathing is kept to a minimum.
-This is great news for video shooters who want clean focus without having to rely on cropping the sensor to correct this issue as Sony does.
+This is great news for video shooters who want clean focus without relying on cropping the sensor to correct this issue, as Sony does.
 This allows great performance while using the full sensor.

-Build-In Profile Corrections – Compared to third-party lenses like the Viltrox 35mm f1.8, this lens does have built-in profile corrections, so vignetting and distortion are cleaned up before the files even get to your computer.
-You won’t see distortion or severe vignetting even with RAW files.
+Build-In Profile Corrections – Compared to third-party lenses like the Viltrox 35mm f1.8, this lens has built-in profile corrections, so vignetting and distortion are cleaned up before the files even get to your computer.
+You won’t see distortion or severe vignetting, even with RAW files.

-Coatings – Nikon uses a Super Integrated Coating on this lens and the results are really nice.
-There are no Nanocoatings on the outer elements, so you’ll likely have to work a little harder on keeping the lens clean.
+Coatings – Nikon uses a Super Integrated Coating on this lens, and the results are nice.
+There are no Nanocoatings on the outer elements, so you’ll likely have to work a little harder to keep the lens clean.

 The Bad

 Astigmatism – Like with my Canon 35mm f1.8, you do also get that crazy astigmatism along the edges and corners.
-Meaning, this lens won’t work well for astrophotography, and you’ll even need to be a little careful of the scenes that have a lot of little point lights.
+This lens won’t work well for astrophotography, and you’ll even need to be a little careful of the scenes with a lot of little point lights.

 Here is the image and bottom right corner as an example.